juxor/afaq/markdown/secH3.md

 things) found themselves repudiating aspect upon aspect of their dogma to remain relevant.
-Luxemburg, as Bookchin noted, _"grossly misrepresented the anarchist emphasis on the general strike after the 1905 revolution in Russia in order to make it acceptable to Social Democracy."_ (he added that Lenin _"was to engage in the same misrepresentation on the issue of popular control in **State and Revolution**"_). [**Towards an Ecological Society**, p.
+Luxemburg, as Bookchin noted, _"grossly misrepresented the anarchist emphasis on the general strike after the 1905 revolution in Russia in order to make it acceptable to Social Democracy."_ (He added that Lenin _"was to engage in the same misrepresentation on the issue of popular control in **State and Revolution**"_). [**Towards an Ecological Society**, p.
 227fn]